Bobby Bounds

-Bobby Bounds (born January 13, 1969) is a former American football quarterback who played two seasons with the Cleveland Thunderbolts of the Arena Football League (AFL).
-He played college football at Texas A&M University-Commerce, which was then known as East Texas State University, where he was an All-American quarterback and one of the best passers in the history of Lion football and the Lone Star Conference.
-He was also a member of the Benicarlo Tifons of the Professional Football League and Shreveport Pirates of the Canadian Football League (CFL).
+Robert Edward Bettis Bounds (born January 13, 1969) is an American former professional football quarterback who played two seasons with the Cleveland Thunderbolts of the Arena Football League (AFL).
+He played college football at East Texas State University, where he was an All-American.
+He was also a member of the Benicarlo Tifons in Spain and the Shreveport Pirates of the Canadian Football League (CFL).